- Complement levels in glomerular diseases

 -

-Azotemia: It is characterized by elevated levels of nitrogenous compounds such as creatinine and BUN in the blood.
-It is seen in prerenal, intrinsic renal and postrenal causes like hypotension, obstructive uropathy, glomerulonephritis etc.
+Azotemia: Azotemia is characterized by elevated levels of nitrogenous compounds (such as creatinine and BUN) in the blood.
+It can be seen with prerenal, intrinsic renal, and postrenal causes, such as hypotension, obstructive uropathy, and glomerulonephritis.

-Uremia: It is the elevation of blood urea levels.
+Uremia: Uremia refers to elevation of blood urea levels.
 Azotemia can progress to uremia.
-Uremia is clinically symptomatic and presents with anorexia, nausea, vomiting, edema, change in the level of consciousness etc. It is seen in ESRD.
+Uremia is clinically symptomatic and may present with anorexia, nausea, vomiting, edema, and changes in the level of consciousness.
+It is seen in ESRD.

 Indications for dialysis in AKI